Debunking The Myths Of Becoming a Private Pay Therapist

 Have you been considering modeling your practice around private pay?

-As one of the two main payment options for mental health professionals, you’ve likely thought about this, and you’re not the only one.
+As one of the two main payment options for therapists, you’ve likely thought about this.
+You’re not the only one.

-Most therapists that are just starting their private practices have to weigh the pros and cons of getting credentialed by insurance panels, going private pay, or doing both.
+Therapists that are starting their private practices have to weigh the pros and cons of different payment methods.
+You could get credentialed by insurance panels, go private pay, or do a mix of both.

-If you’ve talked to colleagues in the field, you may have heard some myths and misconceptions about private pay in order to dissuade you from going that route.
-But trust us, there are a lot of benefits for not only you, but your client as well.
+If you’ve talked to colleagues in the field, you may have heard some myths and misconceptions about private pay.
+But, don't let them dissuade you from going that route.
+Trust us, there are a lot of benefits for not only you, but your client as well.

 We’re going to set the record straight and bust some myths so you can see how great the potential is with private pay.